johnpooch/e_commerce/README.md

 The site accesses the Facebook and Twitter APIs to allow the shop owner to post to Facebook and Twitter automatically when uploading a new product.
 This is done using facebook-sdk 2.0.0 and twython 3.7.0.

 The products on the site were scraped directly from the original Some Neck website.
 This was done using Beautiful Soup 4.
 Payments are handled using Stripe.
 The site is mobile-responsive.
-This was done using Bootstrap 4.

 ### Live Version